 Abstract

 This contribution reports the cross-verification results of JCTVC-M0258 on the modified motion vector signalling and prediction for the reference index based SHVC from Sharp.
 The software implementation is compliant with the corresponding description of the proposal.
+The simulation results perfectly match the results provided by the proponents.

 Introduction